Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Numerical Experiments

 \subsection{Rank Misspecification and Cross Validation}

-In the previous two sections, we set the specified ranks to be equal to the true ranks.
+In the previous two sections, we set the specified ranks to be equal to the true ranks for the rank-constrained formulations.
 In practice, however, such prior knowledge of tensor rank may not always be available.
 In this section, we investigate how rank-constrained formulations behave when the tensor rank is underestimated or overestimated.
-We also explore the application of cross validation to choose the appropriate rank.
-We consider three scenarios: 1) the noiseless tensor has CP-rank 15; 2) the noiseless tensor has Tucker-rank (30,10,5); 3) the noiseless tensor has Tucker-rank (40,40,40).
+We also demonstrate the application of cross-validation to choose the appropriate rank for HoRPCA-C and Tucker-$\LtwoE$.
+We consider three scenarios: 1) the noiseless tensor has CP-rank 15; 2) the noiseless tensor has Tucker-rank (30,10,5); 3) the noiseless tensor has Tucker-rank (35,35,35).
 After generating the true low-rank tensor, 25\% percent of tensor entries are corrupted with outliers.
 The specified CP-ranks are $5,10,\dots,45$ and the specified Tucker-ranks are $(5,5,5),(10,10,10),\dots,(45,45,45)$.
 Notice that although in the second scenario, the noiseless tensor is not equally low-rank in every mode, we still set the specified Tucker-ranks to be equal in every mode simply to limit the number of Tucker-rank tuples that we need to consider.

-The cross validation scheme can be described as following: the tensor entries are randomly split into 10 folds; robust tensor decomposition methods (HoRPCA-C and Tucker-$\LtwoE$) are applied to 9 out of 10 folds, treating the hold-out fold as missing data.
-This process is repeated for each train/test split; we use the estimated values for the hold-out fold to form a new tensor which we call the predicted tensor; cross validation error is computed as the MAD between entries of the predicted tensor and entries of the original noisy tensor.
-The MAD is chosen over the more common mean squared error (MSE) to make the cross validation error less sensitive to large residuals, which likely coincide with outlying entries.
+The cross-validation scheme can be described as follows: the tensor entries are randomly split into 10 folds; robust tensor decomposition methods (HoRPCA-C and Tucker-$\LtwoE$) are applied to 9 out of 10 folds, treating the hold-out fold as missing data.
+This process is repeated for each train/test split; we use the estimated values for the hold-out fold to form a new tensor which we call the predicted tensor; cross-validation error is computed as the MAD between entries of the predicted tensor and entries of the original noisy tensor.
+The MAD is chosen over the more common mean squared error (MSE) to make the cross-validation error less sensitive to large residuals, which likely coincide with outlying entries.